ga-wdi-lessons/react-continued/readme.md

 1. `handleSearchInput` for managing changes to the input field
 2. `onSubmitQuery` for switching `hasSearched` so that `Results` are displayed and making an AJAX call for searched TV shows
-3. `onSearchAgain` for switching `hasSearched` so that the search bar is displayed again

 ### We Do: `onSubmitQuery` (15 minutes / 2:20)